nccgroup/umap2/gadget/README.rst

   - inode.c-v4.4.9 for kernel v4.4.9 which is widely used (at the time) for the BeagleBone black
   - inode.c-v4.6_and_up which should be compatible at least up to v4.8-rc5
-  - Raspberry Pi W works out of the box with kernel 4.12.0-rc3+, no patching needed, just add "dtoverlay=dwc2" to /boot/config.txt and add " modules-load=dwc2 " after rootwait string in /boot/config.txt.
+  - Raspberry Pi W works out of the box with kernel 4.12.0-rc3+, no patching needed, just add "enable_uart=1" and "dtoverlay=dwc2" to /boot/config.txt and add " modules-load=dwc2 " after rootwait string in /boot/config.txt.
     For shell use UART cable with raspberry pi zero w gpio pins for shell.

 **Note:** Currently we assume that all operations are performed as root.